cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 - The house is boarded up and barricaded from the inside
 	- DC 15 athletics check to open a door
 - [[Mad Mary]] sits in the center of the floor in an upstairs bedroom clutching a malformed doll
+- If inspected:
+	- The doll has a strange leer and wears a sackcloth dress

 ### Burgomaster's Mansion (E4)